 Humphrey Products has decades of experience manufacturing custom valves for the medical equipment industry.
-We're a valuable outsourcing partner, relied on by hundreds of organizations for our pneumatic expertise.
-We have particular experience in the miniaturization of valves and subsystems for liquid, vacuum and high pressure applications.
+We're a valuable outsourcing partner, relied on by hundreds of organizations for our pneumatic expertise and unparalleled mastery in the miniaturization of valves and subsystems for liquid, vacuum, low- and high-pressure applications.

 Over the years, clients have asked Humphrey to develop products for oxygen concentrators, respirators, blood gas analyzers, surgical instruments and more.
 Humphrey even developed a product to pilot the pumping of the first artificial heart!